(Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions

 Addiction is a devastating, but treatable, disease.
 The road to recovery is difficult and long (with many detours).

-If your loved one has a substance use disorder, be kind and compassionate; they’re in an unthinkable amount of pain.
+While you can never control someone else’s behaviors, there are ways to help a loved one with addiction.
+Be kind and compassionate; they’re in an unthinkable amount of pain.
 They didn’t choose addiction.
 The best way to support them is by setting healthy boundaries to ensure you’re not enabling continued use.
 Boundaries allow you to help them without furthering their addiction.
 Boundaries also serve as protection for you and your emotional health; you’re in no position to help if you’re emotionally, financially, and spiritually depleted.

 Please share in a comment your suggestions for helping a loved one with addiction.